 - Stage 3: Handling the Homecoming Blues – You’re suddenly on your own; reality sets in and the team must adapt to its new normal.

-- Stage 4: Learning to Live With Heart Disease – Patient and family have accepted the diagnosis and committed themselves to living with the illness, not in spite of it.
+- Stage 4: Learning to Live With Heart Disease – (This blog post): Patient and family have accepted the diagnosis and committed themselves to living with the illness, not in spite of it.

 NOTE FROM CAROLYN: I wrote much more about this important transition in my book, “A Woman’s Guide to Living with Heart Disease“ (Johns Hopkins University Press, 2017).
 You can ask for this book at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from Johns Hopkins University Press (use their code HTWN to save 20% off the list price when you order).